-Rivier University is the first college or university in the state of New Hampshire to offer a combined doctoral program in counseling and school psychology, and is one of only several other similar programs in the country.
+Rivier University is the first college or university in the state of New Hampshire to offer a combined doctoral program in Counseling and School Psychology, and is one of only a few such programs in the country.

-Rivier's Doctor of Psychology (Psy.D.) addresses the needs of mental health practitioners for advanced training in many careers and settings:
+Rivier’s Doctor of Psychology (Psy.D.) degree addresses the needs of mental health practitioners for advanced training in many careers and settings:

-- Practitioners in private practice or counseling centers
+- As practitioners in private practice or counseling centers;

-Rivier's multidisciplinary faculty will engage students in a curriculum that focuses on:
+Rivier’s multidisciplinary faculty engage students in a curriculum that focuses on: